 Because children, especially young children, require proper nutrition daily to grow and develop at an appropriate pace, severely restricting an overweight child's calorie intake is generally not a good idea -- unless your doctor recommends it.
 Encourage your child to eat a variety of healthy foods throughout the day while boosting his daily calorie expenditure to gradually move toward a healthier weight.
 The goal is not necessarily weight loss but a slower rate of weight gain during periods of growth.

 The number of calories your overweight child should consume daily depends on his age, gender and activity level.
 The National Heart, Lung and Blood Institute suggests that for healthy weight maintenance, kids ages 2 to 3 require 1,000 to 1,400 calories per day; girls ages 4 to 8, 1,200 to 1,800 calories; boys ages 4 to 8, 1,400 to 2,000 calories; girls ages 9 to 13, 1,600 to 2,000 calories; and boys ages 9 to 13, 1,800 to 2,600 calories per day.
-Overweight children should also stick within these general calorie guidelines -- but boost their physical activity level.
+Overweight children should also stick within these general calorie guidelines -- but boost their physical activity level which can simply be tracked on MyPlate.

 Sample Meal Plans